• Skip to primary navigation

 To be authentic San Marzano DOP tomatoes, the tomatoes need to be the San Marzano variety of tomato and need to be grown in the Italian provinces of Naples, Salerno or Avellino where there is rich volcanic soil.
 The can label needs to say "Pomodoro San Marzano Dell'Agro Sarnese-Nocerino DOP tomatoes” in order to know they are authentic.

-The San Marzano DOP tomatoes also receive these special Italian seals on each can.
+The San Marzano DOP tomatoes receive these two special Italian seals, and both must be on the can to be authentic.

 San Marzano DOP tomato seals for can labels.